 “Daphne,” Rose said after Fuchsia Pants drove away, “you have this amazing gift.
 Use it.
 Ask for another mentor.
 But for the love of God, don’t reject your responsibility.”

-This weird brain anomaly allowing me to sense alien life may be a gift but it felt like a curse.
+A gift?
+The weird brain anomaly that allowed me to sense alien life didn’t feel like a gift.
+More like a curse.
 Although, there were a few perks.

-“The Watchers can find someone else to activate the merkabah,” I said.
+“The Watchers can find someone else to activate the merkabah.”
+I sipped on the coffee.

 “You’re being obstinate and stupid.
-Unless there’s some important reason you’re keeping from me.”
+Unless there’s some important reason you’re not telling me.”

-Yeah.
-Lots.
+“No. I told you everything.”
 I looked away.
 “The dean asked if I wanted to pick up a class during the summer.
 I start on Monday.
-I couldn’t fly off on a mission with S.J. even if I wanted to.”
+I couldn’t fly off on a mission with SJ even if I wanted to.”

 “Mmmph.”
 Rose peered into the mug.
 “It’s been two weeks, right?”

-I nodded, two weeks is an eternity in heartbroken time.
+I nodded.
+Two weeks was an eternity in Heartbroken Time.